 Connecting to a streaming device’s remote control

 Another option is to plug into the remote control of a set-top streaming device.
 If you’ve been thinking about getting a set-top box anyway, this is the perfect time to jump in.
-Streamers such as the Roku 3 and Roku 4 and Nvidia’s Shield TV have remote controls with a headphone jack built right in.
-In addition, the Amazon Fire TV’s gaming controller also has a 3.5mm headphone jack (but not its standard remote), so you’ll have to buy the gaming bundle to utilize it.
+Streamers such as the Roku Ultra and Nvidia’s Shield TV have remote controls with a headphone jack built right in.
+The Amazon Fire TV’s gaming controller also has a 3.5mm headphone jack (but not its standard remote), so you’ll have to buy the gaming bundle to utilize it.

 The only potential drawback here is that you will only be able to listen to the device you’re plugged into.
 If you’re watching TV mostly from a cable box, this won’t be the best solution.

 Devices like audio receivers or even external speakers will usually have an accessible spot to plug in a pair of headphones, as well.
 This is especially handy if you happen to have multiple source devices (e.g., a cable box or antenna, a streaming device, etc.).
 You’ll need to take a look at your hardware to see if there is in fact a headphone output, or you could use one of the output-adapter setups we mentioned above (such as the RCA or digital Optical).
 Most A/V receivers will have a quarter-inch headphone jack in the front, which requires nothing more than a simple adapter.